simon-ritchie/apysc/docstring_markdowns/apysc/_branch/if_base.md

 ## Module summary

-Abstract base class implementation for if, elif, and else.
+This module is for the abstract base class implementation for if, else if, and else.

 ## `IfBase` class docstring

 ### `__enter__` method docstring

-Method to be called when begining of with statement.<hr>
+Method to be called when beginning of the with statement.<hr>

 **[Returns]**